 While it’s quite difficult to find legal paths to moving and settling in Japan permanently, there are many ways and schemes that enable you to experience life in Japan for a shorter period of time.
 The most famous is the JET programme and if you are planning to teach in Japan or will be based there for any other reason, this post should help you on the path to deciding where to go.
 It features some of the best and cheapest cities to live in Japan, with a focus on those places that are affordable while also offering a high quality of life.

-5 of the Cheapest Cities to Live in Japan
+5 Good Options for Cities to Live in Japan

 However Sapporo has very much turned its cold climate into an advantage.
 The annual Sapporo Snow Festival draws in around two million tourists from abroad while it is also a major winter sports destination with its mountainous backdrop home to an array of slopes for skiing and snowboarding.
 It’s certainly a destination for outdoors and sporty types and the city has hosted everything from the Winter Olympics to World Cup football and rugby in its iconic dome.